ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 they can be translated into assembly and obj successfully.
 For those cannot be disassembled, LLVM supply the **"let DecoderMethod"** keyword to allow programmers implement their decode function.
-In Cpu0 example, we define function DecodeCMPInstruction(), DecodeBranchTarget() and DecodeJumpAbsoluteTarget() in Cpu0Disassembler.cpp and tell the LLVM table driven system by write **"let DecoderMethod = ..."** in the corresponding instruction definitions or ISD node of Cpu0InstrInfo.td.
+In Cpu0 example, we define function DecodeCMPInstruction(), DecodeBranch24Target() and DecodeJumpAbsoluteTarget() in Cpu0Disassembler.cpp and tell the LLVM table driven system by write **"let DecoderMethod = ..."** in the corresponding instruction definitions or ISD node of Cpu0InstrInfo.td.